-I love the variation of flavor in this apple tart, it is a distinct departure from apple and pumpkin spiced foods while still using what is in season.
+I love the variation of flavor in this apple tart, it is a distinct departure from apple and pumpkin spiced foods while still using what is in season and local to me.
 It is also easy to put together and very time flexible as well.
 Prepare your tart crust and poached apples beforehand and assemble the tart the next day.
 Also, by slicing your apples before poaching, you cut down on the time it takes to put it together.

 You can use any type of dry or sweet wine to poach fruit in, but keep in mind if you use a dry wine you may need more sugar for the poaching liquid.
 Taste it.
 If you think it needs more flavor try adding a pinch of salt first, then add more sugar one or two teaspoons at a time.